Toronto Public Library: History

 This made the Toronto Public Library the largest library system in North America, serving a population of 2.3 million people with 98 branches at the time.

 In 2004, a new library was opened in the St. James Town neighbourhood of Toronto, bringing the total number of branches to 99.
 In 2014, the city's 100th library was constructed and opened in Scarborough City Centre.

 The Toronto Public Library ended late fines on borrowed items in 2022, saying that late fines "aren't effective in encouraging the return of materials and represent a barrier to library use."

 On 27 October 2023, a ransomware attack was detected which brought down various online services, including the TPL website.
 While the library remained open with wireless internet available, public computers and services on its website were offline.
 Confidential information of some staff members was exposed in the breach.

 Governance

 The Toronto Public Library is governed by a board appointed by Toronto City Council.
-The board is composed of eight citizen members, four city councillors and the mayor or his or her designate.
+The board is composed of eight citizen members, four city councillors and the mayor or their designate.